silnrsi/sldr/doc/manual.md

 Yes you can use the same input and output directories.
 Although the source file will be overwritten in that case.
 Caveat emptor.

+If ldmlflatten fails, it can be helpful to run it single process which will give more helpful? error messages:

+    python python/scripts/ldmlflatten -s -c -i sldr -o sldr -l en_US